EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 20 Dec.
 Bob.
 Stan 2.19 release with GPU or 2.18.1 to fix threading bug?
 20 Dec.
 Sean.
 How to advertise threading bug?
+20 Dec.
+Bob.
+Fix for API awkwardness requiring iteration of algorithm to get instantiated model.

 ### Open Discussion Topics